 Will they speak in anger and frustration of the time of the Great Unraveling, when profligate consumption exceeded Earth's capacity to sustain and led to an accelerating wave of collapsing environmental systems, violent competition for what remained of the planet's resources, and a dramatic dieback of the human population?

-Activist, authors, indigenous elders, and philosophers from many countries and backgrounds describe this point in human and natural history as The Great Turning.
-Essentially, it is a term that recognizes that we are at a crossroads, and that continuing the path that we have been on for the last 100 years will lead to unmatched devastation of human and natural life.
-However, there are actions, alternatives, and solutions springing up in areas of human rights, economics, the environment, (and so much more!) that are actively combating these crises.
-The best news is that the folks participating in these actions are having fun in the meanwhile!
+Activists, authors, indigenous elders, and philosophers from many countries and backgrounds describe this point in human and natural history as The Great Turning.
+Essentially, it is a term that recognizes that we are at a crossroads and continuing the path that we have been on for the last 100 years will lead to unmatched devastation of human and natural life.
+However, there are actions, alternatives, and solutions springing up in areas of human rights, economics, the environment, (and so much more!) that are actively combating these crises and the best part is that the folks participating in them are having fun in the meanwhile!

 The Great Turning Trip’s goals will be two-fold.
-Part of the experience will include a tour of some of the fantastic organizations located in the San Francisco Bay, a mecca of terrific visionaries for a more just and sustainable future.
-But, much of the time will also be spent in interactive workshops with leading activists, using internationally acclaimed methodology for helping us to get in touch with our own individual roles in The Great Turning.
-Being an activist means something different to each of us and the hope is that through experiencing and being introduced to a range of activism and alternative systems, we will be able to see how we might each use what makes us happy in life to make the world a better place!
+Part of the experience will include a tour of some of these fantastic organizations located in the San Francisco Bay--a kind of vortex of visionaries working and playing for a more just and sustainable future.
+Much of the time will also be spent in interactive workshops with leading activists, using internationally acclaimed methodology for helping us to get in touch with our own individual roles in The Great Turning.
+Being an activist means something different to each of us and the hope is that through experiencing and being introduced to a range of change-makers, activism and alternative systems, we will be able to see how we might each use what makes us happy in life to make the world a better place!